BeyondCodeBootcamp/beyondcodebootcamp/003-Files-and-Folders-Exercises.md

 # You can push into one or more folders
 pushd ./Demo/home/
 pushd ./app/.local/

 # You can pop pack out to a previous level
 popd

+# You can see what a directory's contents look like
 lsd -AF

+# You can see what a directory's contents look like as a tree
+lsd -AF --tree
 ```

 ## Create a directory structure that looks like this